If you’ve decided you’re ready to become a homeowner, you’ll need to get a home loan.

 Which Type of Mortgage Should I Get?

-There are several different types of mortgages available.
-Fixed-rate mortgages, adjustable-rate, interest-only loans.
-Your individual situation will determine which one his best for you.
+There are several different types of mortgages available: fixed-rate mortgages, adjustable-rate, interest-only loans.
+Your individual situation will determine which one is best for you.

 An adjustable-rate loan is good for people who do not plan on staying in the home for more than 5 years.
 ARM rates are usually much lower than fixed-rates.

 A 30-year fixed-rate mortgage is the most common type of loan used today.
 The rate is fixed for the life of the loan, ensuring your monthly payment never changes.

 A 15-year fixed-rate mortgage is another popular option for people wanting to pay off their mortgage faster.
 15 yr rates are similar to ARM rates, but the low mortgage rate will be locked in for life.

 Frequently Asked Questions

 What credit score do you need to buy a house?